 The Route: the SR39 starts in Morgex in the Aosta valley of Italy and climbs for 10.5km at an average of 9.8%.
 Top and tail the start and finish and you can have metric perfection of 10km at 10%.
 It’s also known as the Col d’Arpy.

 The Feel: the start passes a mineral water bottling plant, a cue to take drink because it’ll be harder in 30 seconds.
 The road passes a few houses and apartment blocks, the road kicks up to 10% and disappears into woodland.
-The early slopes over 10% may tempt you into trying to overcome the gradient in the hope it’ll ease back but it never will.
-It’s relentlessly steep and for much of the way winds up through quiet woodland.
+The early slopes over 10% may tempt you into trying to overcome the gradient with force in the hope it’ll ease back but it never will.
+It’s relentlessly steep.

 The road has its share of graffiti including “in cima polenta a concia” daubed on a wall, a local high fat version of polenta promised to those who reach the top.
 It twists up through woodland of larches and pines and the road and trees have a tidy feel, as if it’s a driveway to a swank golf course rather than a back road.
-The forest often blocks the views of the valley below and the mountains above but on a hot day the San Carlo stays cool and shaded in the mornings.
+The forest often blocks the views of the valley below but on a hot day the San Carlo stays cool and shaded in the mornings.